| | | | | |

 Earth Qi for the Pancreas Stomach & Spleen

 The earth element in Traditional Chinese Medicine (TCM) governs the stomach, pancreas and spleen organs.
 Earth as an element is located in the centre and is associated with stability and being grounded.
 This is mirrored in TCM as the stomach, pancreas and spleen are central to health.
+The earth element symbolises the transitions between seasons, joining together the other four elements of wood, fire, metal and water.

 Stomach, Pancreas and Spleen in TCM